Electronic Deposit Gateway

 Dissertation Embargo

 If you choose, you may place a one-, two-, or five-year embargo on your dissertation.
-The option to request an embargo of one or two years will be offered to you in the upload process under the section "Delaying release in ProQuest"; please see here for instructions on requesting a five-year embargo.
+The option to request an embargo will be offered to you in the upload process under the section "Institutional Repository (IR) Publishing Options."

-If you indicate your request for an embargo in this section, your dissertation will also be embargoed in Academic Commons.
-The title and abstract of embargoed dissertations will still be available to the public through ProQuest.
-Until the end of the embargo period, the full text of any embargoed dissertation will not be released to the public under any circumstances by GSAS, Academic Commons, or ProQuest.
+If you indicate your request for an embargo in this section, your dissertation will be embargoed in Academic Commons.
+Until the end of the embargo period, the full text of any embargoed dissertation will not be released to the public under any circumstances by GSAS or Academic Commons.

 Extending an Embargo

-Under compelling circumstances, GSAS may authorize an embargo to be extended beyond the period originally requested.
-Alumni who wish to extend their embargo should complete both of the following steps:
+Under compelling circumstances, GSAS may authorize an embargo to be extended beyond the period initially requested.
+Alumni who wish to extend their embargo should take the following step:

-1. Send an email to [email protected] one month before the scheduled end of the embargo, briefly outlining the circumstances and explaining the reasons for the extension.
-The request will be reviewed in the Office of the Dean, and if approved, the embargo will be extended for either one or two more years within Academic Commons.
+Send an email to [email protected] one month before the scheduled end of the embargo, briefly outlining the circumstances and explaining the reasons for the extension.
+The Office of the Dean will review the request, and if approved, the embargo will be extended for either one or two additional years within Academic Commons.

 Search Engine Access